Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 H2-receptor antagonists (boosted atazanavir with tenofovir): Treatment-experienced patients using both tenofovir and H2-receptor antagonists should be given an increased dose of atazanavir (atazanavir 400 mg plus ritonavir 100 mg plus tenofovir 300 mg).

 PPIs: Co-administration of PPIs with atazanavir is expected to substantially decrease atazanavir plasma concentrations and decrease its therapeutic effect.
-Dose recommendations for therapy-naive patients are ≤20-mg dose equivalent of omeprazole taken approximately 12 hours before boosted atazanavir (atazanavir 300 mg + ritonavir 100 mg).
-Co-administration of atazanavir with PPIs is not recommended in treatment experienced patients.
+Dose recommendations for therapy-naive patients are ≤20-mg dose equivalent of omeprazole taken approximately 12 hours before boosted atazanavir (atazanavir 300 mg plus ritonavir 100 mg).
+Co-administration of atazanavir with PPIs is not recommended in treatment-experienced patients.

 More common: Indirect hyperbilirubinemia that can result in jaundice or icterus, but is not a marker of hepatic toxicity.
 Headache, fever, arthralgia, depression, insomnia, dizziness, nausea, vomiting, diarrhea, and paresthesia.

-Less common: Prolongation of PR interval of electrocardiogram.
+Less common: Prolongation of PR interval of electrocardiogram (ECG).
 Abnormalities in atrioventricular (AV) conduction generally limited to first-degree AV block, but with rare reports of second-degree AV block.
 Rash, generally mild to moderate, but in rare cases includes life-threatening Stevens-Johnson syndrome.
-Fat maldistribution and lipid abnormalities may be less common than with other protease inhibitors (PIs).
+Fat maldistribution and lipid abnormalities may be less common than with other PIs.
 However, the addition of ritonavir to atazanavir is associated with lipid abnormalities but to a lesser extent than with other boosted PIs.

 Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of pre-existing diabetes mellitus, spontaneous bleeding in hemophiliacs, and elevation in serum transaminases.
 Nephrolithiasis.
 Hepatotoxicity (patients with hepatitis B or hepatitis C are at increased risk).

-Summary of Atazanavir Dosing Information Obtained from IMPAACT/PACTG 1020A
+Summary of Atazanavir Dosing Information Obtained from IMPAACT/PACTG 1020A2

 Age Range (Years)